How to apply for

 - Full-time students submit their application online through their Student Aid account.

-- Part-time students must complete the part-time application form and follow the instructions on the form to submit
+- Part-time students must complete the part-time application form and follow the instructions on the form.

 Questions about Alberta Student Aid?